History of United Airlines: Bankruptcy and reorganization

 the federal Air Transportation Stabilization Board established in the wake of the 9/11 attacks.
 When the IAM union failed to approve the loan guarantee—while all other unions approved it—the application was rejected in late 2002, and the company was forced to seek debtor-in-possession financing from commercial sources to cover the expected future losses.
 United made several attempts to obtain government loans, even enlisting several congressmen and senators for help.
 The government rejected the application, claiming United "could probably obtain the $2 billion in financing it needs to emerge from protection without a federal loan guarantee".

 Unable to secure additional capital, UAL Corporation filed for chapter 11 bankruptcy protection in December 2002.
 The ESOP was terminated, although its shares had become virtually worthless by then.
-Blame for the bankruptcy fell on 9/11, which triggered the financial crisis in all the major North American airlines, coupled with the economic slowdown that was underway.
+Blame for the bankruptcy fell on 9/11, which triggered financial difficulty for all the major North American airlines, coupled with a national economic slowdown that was then underway.

 United continued operations during its bankruptcy, but was forced to cut its costs drastically.
 Tens of thousands of workers were furloughed and all city ticket offices were closed in the United States.
 The airline canceled several existing and planned routes, and eliminated its entire Latin American gateway and flight crew base at Miami International Airport after March 1, 2004.
 Furthermore, they reduced their mainline fleet from 557 (before 9/11) to 460 aircraft.

 A United Airlines Boeing 767-300 taking off from London Heathrow Airport in August 2007.

 At the same time, the airline continued to invest in new projects.
 On November 12, 2003, it launched Ted, a new low-cost carrier to compete with other low-cost airlines.
 In 2004, it launched its luxury p.s. service on re-configured Boeing 757-200s from JFK Airport in New York City to Los Angeles and San Francisco.
 That same year, the airline introduced its "Blue Tulip" livery to its fleet to signify the company's fresh start and emergence from bankruptcy; despite the livery being new, it was never applied to any newly manufactured aircraft, as United did not order or take delivery for any new aircraft during its use.
 The service was targeted to business customers and high-end leisure customers in the coast-to-coast market.
 In February 2004, the airline introduced the new blue and white livery, commonly called "Rising Blue", with the Blue Tulip on the tail to coincide with a new advertising campaign.